Chalarangelo/30-seconds-of-code/content/snippets/js/s/sync-async.md

 // LOGS: 'One', 'Three', 'Two'
 ```

-Asynchronous code execution is often preferable in situations where execution can be blocked indefinitely.
-Some examples of this are network requests, long-running calculations, file system operations etc. Using asynchronous code in the browser ensures the page remains responsive and the user experience is mostly unaffected.
+Asynchronous code execution is often preferable in situations where execution can be **blocked indefinitely**.
+Some examples of this are network requests, long-running calculations, file system operations etc. Using asynchronous code in the browser ensures the page remains responsive and the **user experience** is mostly unaffected.